 The choice of point-of-view will largely determine all other choices with regards to style, diction, characteristic speed of sentences and so on.
 What the writer must consider, obviously, is the extent to which point-of-view, and all that follow from it, comments on the characters, actions, and ideas.” – John Gardne

-1st person POV
+First (1st) person POV

 But actively merging the character and narration language with words and wording from the character’s perspective can make for an even stronger piece.

-2nd person POV
+Second (2nd) person POV

-2nd person POV is considered the most difficult to use in fiction, but there are helpful resources, and successful novels, such as Jay McInerney’s Bright Lights, Big City, to help you get a feel for the writing style.
+Second person point of view is considered the most difficult to use in fiction, but there are helpful resources, and successful novels, such as Jay McInerney’s Bright Lights, Big City, to help you get a feel for the writing style.

-3rd person POV: unlimited, limited and alternating
+Third (3rd) person POV: unlimited, limited and alternating

 A great example of this is the narrator in Douglas Adam’s The Hitchhiker’s Guide to the Galaxy who enjoys going off on quirky and often humorous tangents.
-(Click here for some quick tips on creating a great narrator personality.)

 Curiously enough, the only thing that went through the mind of the bowl of petunias as it fell was Oh no, not again.
 Many people have speculated that if we knew exactly why the bowl of petunias had thought that we would know a lot more about the nature of the Universe than we do now.” – Douglas Adams, The Hitchhiker’s Guide to the Galaxy

 Matching wording to the character in the latter option is an invaluable tool for extensive and subtle character development, as the most basic descriptions become a window: the world is shown through the character’s eyes, and the character is revealed through their world-view.

-3rd person POV alternating is the same as 3rd person POV limited, except the focal character changes or alternates with scene or chapter breaks.
+Third person point of view alternating is the same as third person POV limited, except the focal character changes or alternates with scene or chapter breaks.